intersystems-community/integratedml-demo-template/iris-aa-server/README.md

-# IntegratedML Demo Kit
+# IRIS Advanced Analytics with IntegratedML Demo

-This repo contains a few simple datasets to demonstrate InterSystems IRIS IntegratedML (previously known as QuickML).
+This folder contains a few simple datasets to demonstrate InterSystems IRIS IntegratedML (previously known as QuickML).
+The enclosed Dockerfile can be used separately from the rest of the integratedml-demo-template, if you do not want to use the Jupyter Notebook interface.

 ## How to build